-Tim is a young father and an old-school nerd.
-As such, he loves movies, science, grammar and referring to himself in the third person (he really does).
-He does not approve of people calling him a hipster, meaning he probably is one and sees the world as a meaningless yet endlessly fascinating place.
+Tim Hill is a recovering cynic.
+A backpacker who settled down to become a dad.
+A sweet guy with a sting in his tail.
+But above all, a smartass who loves referring to himself in the third person (he really does).
+Tim does not approve of people calling him a hipster – meaning he probably is one – and sees the world as a meaningless yet endlessly fascinating place.
 Tim is cheap, clean and sustainable and is therefore considered by many to be a viable alternative to fossil fuels.

 He is half-Polish and half-Dutch.
 On average, that makes him a German.
 Kor is a born and raised Amsterdammer.
 Despite having grown up in relative proximity to the UK, he speaks American English with a Dutch accent.
 He tries to be vulnerable on stage not because he wants to but because he needs to.
 He looks like the love child of Richard Branson and Boris Becker.
 That’s why he needs to.

 Winner of the Comedy Talent Award 2019, Odette van der Molen is made for the spotlights!
 With her self-deprecating, sharp humor and spot-on characterisations, she challenges and ridicules modern life and her generation gap, with relatable topics.

 With her delightful Dutch accent, Odette is likely to kill the Queen’s English on the spot, but you won’t mind, as she’ll make up for it!